juanpeter/juanpeter/README.md

 ### Anyways, that's how I went from communications to web development ###

 Grab something warm ☕ and check out my projects, hope we can meet soon!

-- 🔭 I’m currently working on getting a job at IT, and getting my IT associate's degree
-- 🌱 I’m currently learning Web App development
-- ⚡ Fun fact: I can drink coffee and immediately go to sleep

 ## Here's some technologies I've been working with... ##
 ------